Semi-hard Cheese

-Semi-hard cheese includes all-time favorites like Cheddar, Gouda, Havarti & Gruyère.
+Semi-hard cheese includes all time favourites like Queso Manchego (PDO), Cheddar, Gouda, Havarti (PGI) & Gryuère (PGI).

 Semi-hard cheese